• LoginLogin

 A recumbent bicycle or trike is permitted however riders will be required to have a head height safety flag attached to the bicycle.

-Bikes which are not of standard design must be approved by the organisers before the event.
+Bikes which are not of standard design must be approved by the organisers prior to the event.
 The organisers reserve the right to withdraw a participant from the event if their bike is considered, in the organiser’s opinion, to represent a danger to the cyclist or other participants.
-Please contact us on [email protected] with any queries.
+Please get in touch with any queries.

 What type of handlebars are permitted?